snamdeo17/voice-master/README.md

 # voice-master
-This is an assignment for preparing the mastercard interview.
 This application is based on voice recognition system which will perform action through the voice commands.

 How to run the project